-Posted April 15th, 2015 by & filed under Student & Alumni Stories, SWC Blog.
+Posted April 15th, 2015 by Claudia Escareno-Clark & filed under Student & Alumni Stories.

 That moment comes when you've been in grad school so long that you don't see how the training you are receiving has anything to do with working with clients.
 Perhaps that is…

-Posted April 13th, 2015 by & filed under SWC Blog, Art Therapy/Counseling at SWC.
+Posted April 13th, 2015 by Donna Harrington & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog.

 The technology of the internet... what does it mean?
 Does the internet teach social skills?
 Does it matter?
 Can we make connections via the internet and are they real?
 What about personal narrative?
 How does digital media affect us?